OpenRA/OpenRA/README.md

 ## Contribute

 * Please read [INSTALL](https://github.com/OpenRA/OpenRA/blob/bleed/INSTALL) and [Compiling](https://github.com/OpenRA/OpenRA/wiki/Compiling) on how to set up an OpenRA development environment.
-* Read [HACKING](https://github.com/OpenRA/OpenRA/blob/bleed/HACKING) for an overview of the engine.
+* See [Hacking](https://github.com/OpenRA/OpenRA/wiki/Hacking) for an overview of the engine.
 * To get your patches merged please adhere to the [Contributing](https://github.com/OpenRA/OpenRA/blob/bleed/CONTRIBUTING.md) guidelines.

 ## Mapping

 * We offer a [Mapping](https://github.com/OpenRA/OpenRA/wiki/Mapping) Tutorial as you can change gameplay drastically with custom maps.
-* If you want to share custom maps, mini-games and units with the community upload them at [http://content.open-ra.org](http://content.open-ra.org)
+* If you want to share your maps, mini-games and units with the community upload them at [http://content.open-ra.org](http://content.open-ra.org)

 ## Modding